jClugstor/DiffEqDocs.jl/docs/src/features/io.md

 ```

 ## JLD2 and BSON.jl
-Solution objects contain function types, which JLD2 and BSON.jl are not able to serialize and deserialize correctly.
+Solution objects contain function types, which can cause JLD2 and BSON.jl to serialize and deserialize incorrectly.
-JLD2.jl and BSON.jl will work correctly on solution objects only after `SciMLBase.strip_solution` is called.
+JLD2.jl will work correctly on solution objects only after `SciMLBase.strip_solution` is called on the object.
 For example, if we save the stripped solution:

 ```@example IO
 sol = solve(prob, Euler(); dt = 1 // 2^(4))